semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 | billing | monorepo-billing | monorepo-billing.herokuapp.com |
 | ui      | monorepo-ui      | monorepo-ui.herokuapp.com      |

 Since Heroku only allows one global name per application, you may have to experiment a bit until you find three free ones to use.
-As long as you keep the URLs and services sorted out, any name should work.
+As long as you keep the URLs and services sorted out, any name  works.

-The order in which we deploy the applications the first time matters.
-The UI service depends on Billing and Users, as you can see below.
-Consequently, we need to leave the UI for last.
+The order in which we deploy the applications for the first time matters.
+The UI service must go last because it depends on Billing and Users, as you can see below.

 ![](./figures/04-service-dependency.png)

 ## 3.4 Preparing the services for deployment

-We can pretty much push the code as-is using Git.
-We only need to add a `Procfile` for each service, which tells Heroku how to start it.
+We need to add a `Procfile` for each service, which tells what command starts the application.

 Create the file `services/users/Procfile` with the following line to start the web service.